Linfield University: Portland campus

+eCampus

+Linfield's eCampus is the online home for the Online and Continuing Education program.
+It originated in 1975 as the Division of Continuing Education (an Adult Degree Program), and the programs moved online in the 1990s.
+Linfield offers undergraduate majors, endorsements and certificates online, as well as graduate level endorsements.

 Accreditation

 Linfield University is institutionally accredited by the Northwest Commission on Colleges and Universities.
 Specialized accreditation is granted to individual programs.
 The Linfield-Good Samaritan School of Nursing is accredited by the Oregon State Board of Nursing and the Commission on Collegiate Nursing Education.
 The education program is approved for training of education and secondary teachers by the State of Oregon's Teachers Standards and Practices Commission.
 Linfield University's music program is accredited by the National Association of Schools of Music, and its athletic training program is accredited by the Commission on Accreditation of Athletic Training Education.